Fomer Miss USA Erin Michelle Cummins Smolders In A Teasingly Topless Snap

 Erin Michelle Cummins is already a striking beauty, but her latest Instagram update is so sultry that it has already left one fan “deceased.”
-In the shot, the blonde beauty shows off her stellar makeup… while appearing to be topless, with only her hands preserving her modesty.
+In the shot, the blonde beauty shows off her stellar makeup…while appearing to be topless, with only her hands preserving her modesty.

 The stunner represented the United States in the 2011 Miss World Competition.
 Though she made it to the top 36 contestants, she failed to make the top 20, per The International Business Times.